Summer semester 2022: First EuroTeQ Collider at TUM

 - How to get more people to segregate their waste?

-- How to increase the amounts of materials that go to recycling?
+- How to increase the amount of materials that go to recycling?

-- Are there ways to make the process more efficient without having a negative impact on the local people?
+- Are there ways to make the process more efficient without hurting the local people?

 - How to involve technology /digitalization in this process?

-- And how to guarantee a fair access to poorer sectors of the population?
+- And how to guarantee fair access to poorer sectors of the population?

 - How can communities get more environmental and social benefits out of this part of the waste and recycling system?